-Humans process images in 13 milliseconds, making wordles a great way to give us quick and simple insights at a glance.
+Humans process images in 13 milliseconds, making wordles a great way to deliver quick and simple insights at a glance.

-One of the most popular wordle makers is Wordle.net, but you’ll need to install a desktop version (available for both Mac and Windows).
+Wordle.net is a popular wordle maker that’s easy to use.
+To use Wordle, though, you’ll need to install a desktop version (available for both Mac and Windows).
 There is a web version, but it’s barely supported by most browsers (currently, it only works with Firefox Extended Service Release).

-MonkeyLearn’s free word cloud generator is equipped with advanced relevance algorithms – helping it automatically recognize collocations (words that typically go together) and compound words, and remove stop words (‘like,’ ‘and,’ ‘from,’ ‘with’).
+MonkeyLearn's free AI-powered wordle maker is equipped with advanced relevance algorithms.
+It can automatically recognize collocations (words that typically go together) and compound words, as well as remove stop words (‘like,’ ‘and,’ ‘from,’ ‘with’).
 Pretty neat, right?

-To get started, upload a text file or paste your text, generate your wordle, customize it – by changing the font, color, theme, and word quantity – and download it in multiple formats.
+Simply upload or paste your text, generate your wordle, and customize it.
+Change font, color, theme, and word quantity, and download it in high definition formats.
 You can also download a raw data file with your top keywords and their relevance scores, data that’s also visible in the word cloud tool.

 Wordclouds is also a free online wordle creator that provides a user-friendly experience.
 It works for PCs, smartphones, and tablets.
 Like most wordle tools, you simply paste your text, upload a document, or include a URL to automatically generate a wordle.

-You can choose from custom shapes to add an element of fun, change themes, colors, and fonts to tailor your design and adjust word spacing to make words pop out.
+Edit stop words and word lists to ignore or include relevant words, choose from custom shapes, themes, colors, and fonts to tailor your design, and adjust word spacing to make words pop out.

 Rebranded from Tagul to WordArt in 2017, this tool began its journey as a tag cloud creator for websites, focusing on tags or keywords.
-Over time, the service began to focus on generating well-designed word cloud art, easy to use even for those that have no graphic design background.
+Over time, it started to focus on word cloud art that’s easy to use even for those that have no graphic design background.

-Widely used by designers and those looking to create professional word art, this tool offers key design features, including a density parameter to control the font-weight of words, in other words, how thick or thin characters in text should be displayed.
+Widely used by designers and those looking to create professional word art, this wordle makeroffers key design features, including a density parameter to control the font weight of words.
 There are plenty of shapes to choose from, too (300+), and you can adjust the transparency of your design.
 You can also download your visual as an animation!

-With a friendly user interface, WordItOut is easy to get started with.
-You can customize your word clouds by changing color, shape, font, position, and other design elements.
+With its user friendly interface, WordItOut is easy to get started with.
+You can customize your wordles by changing color, shape, font, position, and other design elements.

-Free for everyone, this tool creates wordles from sentences, whole documents, or tables.
+Free for everyone, this tool creates wordles from phrases, whole documents, or spreadsheets.
 You can also tweak or remove the words you want to include in your wordle, depending on how important they are to your text.